lukas-brg/LearningCards/README.md

 An input Markdown file is converted into a standalone HTML file, which, when opened by a web browser, displays the learning cards and renders the Markdown elements.

+To take a look at carddown's Markdown capabilities you can download [examples/markdown_test.html](./examples/markdown_test.html) and open it in a web browser.
+It is an auto-generated output file that showcases the supported Markdown syntax.

 <br/>